Marketing & Communications Officer / Senior Officer

 - Innovative, creative and analytical with a track record of managing marketing projects.

 - Excellent knowledge of social media channels and strong understanding of digital communication techniques such as SEO, SEM etc.

 - Knowledge of design software, such as photoshop, illustrator or InDesign.

 - Excellent command of written and spoken English & Chinese (Cantonese) is a must.

 What you'll do:

-- Support media activity, with the sourcing of stories from across the organization and student body to raise the profile.
+- Support media activity, with the sourcing of stories from across the organization and learner to raise the profile.

 - Implement employer networking events and other publicity events.

 Worldwide, more than 75 million young people are unemployed.
 But many employers can’t find people with the skills they need for entry-level jobs.
 Generation was created in 2014 to help bridge this gap—at speed and scale.

 We’re building a skills-training methodology that can serve hundreds of thousands, and eventually millions, of young people a year.
 And we’re building proof that this training creates real business outcomes for employers, and lasting career impact for trainees—so everyone has the incentive to invest in skills.
 Our goal is to help our students achieve personal and professional success—and fundamentally change their life trajectories.
 Generation programs prepare unemployed or underemployed young people, aged 18 to 29, for jobs in four sectors: healthcare, technology, retail/sales, and skilled trades.